matghaleb/apollo-link-watched-mutation/README.md

 ### Background
 Easy [client-side caching](https://www.apollographql.com/docs/react/basics/caching.html) is one of the many reasons the [Apollo Client](https://www.apollographql.com/docs/react/) has gained so much popularity.

-One of the best features of the apollo-client is the idea of Watched Queries.
+One of the best features of the apollo-client is the idea of automatic cache updates.
 Since the apollo-client handles your networking for you, it can inspect traffic and update its cache in-place if it ever sees an updated version of a cached value in a response.

 However, there are scenarios (e.g. item creation or filtered lists) where an in-place update may NOT be sufficient.